 So, what’s the issue?

-In this article, we’ll tell you which protein powder supplement we recommend.
+In this article, we’ll tell you which protein powder supplement we recommend as the best whey protein.
 Followed by the reasons why we’ve chosen a specific product.

 Take a look:

 Performance Lab Protein: Our #1 Recommended Protein Powder